lanavasilieva/Syberry-Academy-Test-Task-For-Developers/intervals.md

 Now count semitones: from A# to B - 1 semitone, from B to C - 2 semitones. from C to  D - 2 semitones, from D to E - 2 semitones.
 1 + 2 + 2 + 2 = 7 semitones.
 This is exactly what we need. <br>
 **At P5 distance from A is the note E**. <br>

+**Example** <br>
+Let's find m2 (2nd degree, 1 semitone) from Fb:
+To find a second degree is easy: (F G) - G is the second note from F. <br>
+Now count semitones: from Fb to G is 3 semitones.
+This is way too much, we need just one.
+SO we have to lower G by 2 semitones.
+To do so, add two flat 'b' signs to G note: Gbb. <br>
+**At m2 distance from Fb is the note Gbb**. <br>

 **Intervals names, quality, and quantity** <br>
 m2 - Minor Second - 1 semitone, 2 degrees <br>
 M2 - Major Second - 2 semitones, 2 degrees <br>